 Our law firm in Vietnam can offer assistance in registering for VAT.
 We are also at your disposal with support in immigration to Vietnam if you want to establish yourself here.

-VAT rates in Vietnam
+VAT rates in Vietnam in 2023

 - the standard rate for most taxable products and services is 10%;